|

 But Skof's case is different from the usual self-promoting praise and misguided forecasts.
 Firstly, it’s run by one of the top lieutenants of arguably the best Chef in the UK, whose Umbel Group facilitated Skof’s inception and holds a score and stars in the UK and abroad.
 Michelin love that kind of lineage.
 Secondly; there’s no politics involved regarding the dining room's owner or location as it’s in a standalone property, not housed within a chain hotel etc. And finally; it's genuinely on the Starred level and that's what matters in a world where getting a Star is now broadly too easy for those located in certain postcodes.
 Both the culinary and now service standards are very much in place at Skof, along with suitable local tie-ins and strong regional produce usage.
 So yeah, I’d be seriously surprised if Michelin don’t see fit to adorn Skof with the big one next year.
 But then again, who knows.
 You just never do, and secretly, people love it that way

-Now reading this review back to myself, I've praised a couple of things as the best that I've had all year etc. I won't edit myself to death here as the praise is real, and it's fully justified.
+Now reading this review back to myself, I've praised a couple of things as the best that I've had all year etc. But I won't edit myself to death here as the praise is real, and it's fully justified.

 |